Damgaard/PyImgur/README.rst

 Before we can start using PyImgur, we need to register our application with Imgur.
 This way, Imgur can see what each application is doing on their site.
 Go to https://api.imgur.com/oauth2/addclient to register your client.
-Note that you can't use an application registration for the old v2 version of the imgur API, which was depreciated December 2012.
+Note that you can't use an application registration for the old v2 version of the Imgur API, which was depreciated December 2012.

 When we registered our application we got a ``client_id`` and a